Everything That Can Be Deterministic, Should Be: My Claude Code Setup

 • Error wrapping conventions.

-The Agent provides the knowledge required to solve the problem.
-But not the method of solving it.
+The Agent provides the knowledge to solve the problem.
+Not the method.

 LangChain introduced the concept of Skills as “prompt-driven specializations that an agent can invoke on-demand.”
-The insight is correct: general purpose agents like Claude Code use remarkably few tools.
+The insight is right: general purpose agents like Claude Code use remarkably few tools.
 Claude Code uses about a dozen.
 Manus uses less than 20.
 The power isn’t in tool count.
-It’s in context density.
+It’s in how dense the context is.

 Layer 3: The Skill

-They ask the Agent (knowledge) to also derive the process.
-But domain knowledge and methodology are orthogonal concerns.
+They ask the Agent (knowledge) to also figure out the process.
+But domain knowledge and methodology are different concerns.
+I kept hitting this wall myself until I separated them.

 A systematic-debugging Skill is a deterministic workflow: